jtremblay/MiRNATarget/README.md

 ./parseMiRNATargets.pl --help
 ./parseMiRNATargets.pl --infile ssearch_output.txt > ssearch_parsed.tsv
 ```
-We compared the results of this script with the ones given by psRNATarget and it gives 100% identical results.
+We compared the results of this script with the ones given by psRNATarget and it gives almost identical results.

 If you use mirnatarget in your work, please cite: